AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-04-06-linkup-custom-control-to-ngcontrol-ngmodel.markdown

 1. By using native **HTML** form elements in your code, you are avoiding having to write this code.
 Always consider using them first.
-2. For the cases where you dor need more power and want to create your own custom form control, **Angular 2** gives you all you need to make it work!
+2. For the cases where you do need more power and want to create your own custom form control, **Angular 2** gives you all you need to make it work!

 So let us dive into the code...

 **Bootstrap: Getting things started**

-This code in this article uses the **new forms API** inside Angular 2 and will not work with the deprecated forms.
+The code in this article uses the **new forms API** inside Angular 2 and will not work with the deprecated forms.
 In order to use it you will need to activate it during your application bootstrap phase:

 {% highlight javascript %}